go-json-experiment/json/proposal.md

   as they relate to JSON serialization.
 For example, a Go struct with only unexported fields cannot be serialized.
   The `jsonv1.ReportErrorsWithLegacySemantics` option controls this behavior difference.

+While the behavior of `Marshal` and `Unmarshal` in "json/v2" is changing relative to v1 "json", note that the behavior of v1 "json" remains as is.

 ### Struct tag options